-In this section you need to demonstrate your knowledge and understanding of any changes to best practice, technology or regulation in your practice area within New Zealand over the last six years or since your last assessment.
-Clearly list and explain the changes that have occurred, and provide a statement detailing how you are maintaining the currency of your professional engineering knowledge and skills and keeping up with good practice in your practice area.
+In this section, you need to provide a statement detailing how you are maintaining the currency of your professional engineering knowledge and skills and keeping up with good practice in your practice area.
 Please reference your work samples to provide examples.
 Aim for approximately 500 words.

-Q WHAT ARE ASSESSORS LOOKING FOR?
+WHAT ARE ASSESSORS LOOKING FOR?